mokdevel/DarcMods/DarcMissions/README.md

 float AIperception : See General parameters
 ```

-## Convoy - dc_missionConfig_Convoy.json
+## Mission : Convoy
+Example: [dc_missionConfig_Convoy.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig_Convoy.json)

 AI patrol is spawned in a vehicle to move around the map.

-Example: [dc_missionConfig_Convoy.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig_Convoy.json)
 ```
 int convoyTime : (seconds) Time to drive around.
 Once this time has passed and not players nearby, despawn mission. int distanceToPlayer : If no players this close to the convoy and convoyTime has passed, despawn mission.